-The directors' viability assessment included a review of the sensitivity analysis performed on the three year estimate whereby the principal risks, particularly those related to markets and customers, were applied to the plan.
+The directors' viability assessment included a review of three year profit and cash flow estimates, alongside the group's current position, and a review of the sensitivity analysis performed on the three year estimate whereby the principal risks, particularly those related to markets and customers, were applied to the plan.

 In making this viability statement, the directors considered the mitigating actions that would be taken by the group in the event that the principal risks of the company become realised.
-The directors also took into consideration the group's strong financial position at 31 March 2017, with cash and deposits of £27 million, no debt and a history of strong cash generation.
+The directors also took into consideration the group's strong financial position at 31 March 2018, with cash and deposits of £24 million, no debt and a history of strong cash generation.

-The directors have assessed the viability of the group and, based on the procedures outlined above in addition to activities undertaken by the board in its normal course of business, confirm that they have a reasonable expectation that the group will be able to continue in operation and meet its liabilities as they fall due over the period to 31 March 2020.
+The directors have assessed the viability of the group and, based on the procedures outlined above in addition to activities undertaken by the board in its normal course of business, confirm that they have a reasonable expectation that the group will be able to continue in operation and meet its liabilities as they fall due over the period to 31 March 2021.